teo-rakan/test-management-adapter/README.md

   }
 ```

-After running the `tm.xml` results file will be created in your project `target` directory.
+After running the `tm-testng.xml` results file will be created in your project `target` directory.